InterVarsity's Commitment to Ethnic Reconciliation & Justice

-In 1992, Steve Hayner (then InterVarsity/USA president) and Samuel Escobar (former IVCF/Canada president) convened a task force of 30 people, both within and outside of InterVarsity, to develop a theological foundation for multiethnicity in InterVarsity as a movement.
+In the early 1990s, Steve Hayner (then InterVarsity/USA president) and Samuel Escobar (former IVCF/Canada president) convened a task force of 30 people, both within and outside of InterVarsity, to articulate a theological foundation for multiethnicity in InterVarsity as a movement.
+InterVarsity/USA revised and updated the paper in 2024 to reflect 30 years of additional theological reflection.

-The following paper is the product of their work.
-For a PDF version of the following paper, click here.
+For a PDF version of the paper, click here.

 We affirm this because:

-• Throughout the Bible, God emphasizes his love and concern for all peoples, often disrupting the exclusiveness of homogeneous groups in order to reveal himself to peoples of all ethnic groups.
+- The Bible emphasizes God’s love and care for all peoples, often disrupting the exclusiveness of xenophobic groups in order to reveal himself to peoples of all ethnic groups.

 It is appropriate and timely for InterVarsity to affirm our commitment to ethnic diversity because:

-• We rejoice in the ethnic variety exhibited in the university and our campus groups, and in the cultural gifts that staff, students, faculty, and supporters bring to InterVarsity.
+- We rejoice in the ethnic diversity exhibited in the university and our campus groups and in the cultural gifts which staff, students, faculty and partners bring to InterVarsity, while desiring to submit all our conclusions to a holistic understanding of Scriptural norms.

-• The Christian community has full expression only when ethnic heritage and individual giftedness are valued.
+- Christian community is most fully expressed only when ethnic heritage and individual giftedness are valued.

 (Acts 10-11; Jonah 1-4; Daniel 1-7, 9; Acts 15:1-21; Acts 15:22-35; Colossians 3:10-11; Revelation 5:6-10; 7:9-11; Acts 6:5-7; 10:34-38, 44-48; 11:18;15:7-11, 22-35; Revelation 7:9-11)*

-2. Humanity's Need for God's Redemption and Transformation
+3. Humanity's Need for God's Justice and Redemption

 (Genesis 3; Isaiah 10:1-2; Habakkuk 1-2; Romans 1-3; Galatians 2)*